Russia Work Permit

 Job seekers must find an employer willing to apply for an "Invitation" and Russia work permit to the immigration authorities on their behalf well in advance of the job’s starting date, while they are still in their home country.
 This takes about one month.
 Technically, you are not allowed to enter Russia to look for work.

 Only with an "Invitation", you will be able to apply (only in person or by mail) for the visa to the Russian Consulate in your country.

 The processing time of the visa application is 15 working days.

 Contact the Embassy of the Russian Federation in your home country for more information about Russia work permit

 Other Russia Work Permit Info

-To be successful in your Russia job search and getting the job you want, you need to prepare a Russia cover letter and Russia CV which you must email instantly to the prospective employers selected during a job search in Russia.
+To be successful in your Russia job search and getting the job you want, you need to prepare a Russian cover letter and Russian CV which you must email instantly to the prospective employers selected during a job search in Russia.